 4.1 Measurement uncertainties and test requirements

-Editor’s note: Detailed structure of the subclause and the ones below is TBD.

 4.1.1 General

 The requirements of this clause apply to all applicable tests in part 1 of this specification, i.e. to all conducted tests.

 The minimum requirements are given in TS 38.104 [2] and the references therein.
 Test Tolerances for the conducted test requirements explicitly stated in the present document are given in annex C of the present document.